imrsaleh/PDF-Splitter/README.md

 pip install PyPDF2==2.1.0
 ```
 - Place the PDF file that you want to split in the same folder that contains the script
-- Run the script in CMD using the following command:
+- Open CMD put yourself in the same location and use the following command:
 ```
 python PDF_Splitter.py book.pdf 20
 ```